BaderLab/GenAnT/README.md

 Non-coding annotations can be generated using [the RNA family (Rfam) database](https://rfam.org/), an open-access, and maintained database of non-coding RNAs.
 The primary tool used in non-coding gene annotation and classification is [INFERence of RNA ALignment (Infernal)](http://eddylab.org/infernal/).
 Briefly, Infernal builds covariance models of RNA molecules, to incorporate sequence homology and predicted RNA secondary structure in the annotation and classification on non-coding molecules in the genome.
 To reduce the runtime and memory requirement of this process, researchers typically pre-select sequences (seed) based on sequence homology to a non-coding database, RNA-seq alignments, and regions identified as “non-coding” in GFF post processing algorithms (e.g. Mikado).

-#### Seeding
+#### Seeding by BLASTing against Rfam

-To perform seeding (i.e. identifying genomic regions likely to contain non-coding RNA molecules), you can first BLAST your unmasked genome FASTA file against the Rfam database of non-coding RNAs.
+To perform one round of seeding (i.e. identifying genomic regions likely to contain non-coding RNA molecules), you can first BLAST your unmasked genome FASTA file against the Rfam database of non-coding RNAs.
 The step-by-step process is explained [here](https://docs.rfam.org/en/latest/sequence-extraction.html), but we've also outlined our process.
 Start by downloading and unzipping the Rfam database:

 ```
 wget ftp://ftp.ebi.ac.uk/pub/databases/Rfam/CURRENT/fasta_files/Rfam.fa.gz